Modulus for bases of matroids: Introduction

 In \cite{catlin1992}, the authors present several characterizations of matroids (or graphs) $M$ for which $S(M) = D(M)$ \cite[Theorem 6]{catlin1992}.
 One such characterization is that there exists a positive integer $t$ and a family $\cF$ of bases (or spanning trees) of $M$, such that each element $e \in E$ appears in exactly $t$ bases in $\cF$.
 For the graph case, these graphs have been called by several names, including homogeneous graphs \cite{pietrofairest}, strongly balanced graphs \cite{rucinski1986strongly}, and uniformly dense graphs \cite{catlin1992}.
 In this paper, a matroid $M$ for which

-is called a {\it homogeneous matroid}.
+is called a {\it homogeneous matroid}.\\

 The theory of principal partitions in graphs, matroids, and submodular systems has been developed since 1968.
+The principal partition can be considered as a decomposition of a discrete system into its components together with a partially ordered structure of the set of components.
 For an overview of the theory of principal partitions, we recommend the survey paper \cite{fujishige2009theory}.
 In particular, the hierarchical structure of arbitrary graphs identified through the deflation process described in \cite{pietrofairest} coincides with the principal partitions of graphic matroids in \cite{fujishige2009theory}.
 The optimal density $\eta^*$ of the problem (\ref{eq:co}) is equal to both the universal base and the lexicographically optimal base of the graphic polymatroid associated with the graph $G$, see Section \ref{sec:pp} for definitions and \cite{fujishige1980lexicographically}.

 Consider a loopless matroid $M(E,\cI)$ with the rank function $r$.
 In \cite{catlin1992}, the authors established that $S(M)$ and $D(M)$ are closely related to the principal partition of $M$.
 The theory of principal partitions is not only a powerful tool but also has many applications, as discussed in \cite{fujishige2009theory}.
 Specifically, this theory shows that $S(M) = 1/ \eta^*_{max}$ and $D(M) = 1/ \eta^*_{min}$, where $\eta^*_{max}$ and $\eta^*_{min}$ are the maximum and minimum values, respectively, of the universal base of the polymatroid associated with $M$, see Section \ref{sec:pp}.